Board of Directors

 Teresa Raichart

-In 2021, Teresa was honored to be part of PCTA’s team that worked with Center for Diversity and the Environment to develop PCTA’s Equity Engagement Strategy Process.
-The experience of being part of this team has had a profound impact on Teresa, and she continually thinks of the plan and the work of the team as her North Star.
-Currently she serves as a member of PCTA’s Diversity, Equity and Inclusion Team and is committed to continually evolving PCTA’s culture to center diversity, equity, inclusion and belonging, so that all staff have an opportunity to thrive.
-She has led PCTA’s efforts to update hiring practices to center DEIB and served on the team to update the organizations values to center DEIB.
-Teresa has served as the chair of multiple strategic planning processes, including PCTA’s most recent effort that focused on community outreach and engagement.
-Once strategic plans are in place, she leads teams through implementation of the plan.
+Teresa Raichart has more than twenty years of experience in nonprofit administration and management including leading teams, change management, culture renovation, human resources and financial management.
+Teresa leads with curiosity and enjoys engaging in new challenges with teams.
+In 2021, Teresa was honored to be part of an organizational team that worked with Center for Diversity and the Environment to develop an Equity Engagement Strategy Process.
+The experience of being part of this team had a profound impact on Teresa and she continually thinks of the work of the team as her North Star.
+Teresa is committed to continually evolving cultures including updating values and hiring practices to create an environment where all staff have an opportunity to thrive.
+Teresa has served as the chair of multiple strategic planning processes including efforts that focused on community outreach and engagement.
+Once strategic plans are in place she leads teams through implementation of the plan.
+Teresa has experience overseeing financial operations monitoring a $6 million budget.
+She ensures strong internal controls and policies are in place while overseeing budgeting, federal grant management, and financial analysis.

 Ruchi Sadhir